 This variant of method 1 is the same as method 1A except that data is transferred to and from the Igor preemptive thread group's output queue by the XOP instead of by user-defined functions.
-This requires Igor Pro 6.23 or later because the ThreadGroupPutDF and ThreadGroupGetDF callbacks were added in that Igor version.
-If it is acceptable to require Igor Pro 6.23, this variant simplifies matters by eliminating the named background task, assuming there are not other reasons to use a background task.
+This variant simplifies matters by eliminating the named background task, assuming there are not other reasons to use a background task.